Iri25/music-store/README.md

 ### The application offers the following features:

 ● Client Section (separate activity - also available offline)
 1. View song genres from a list.
-Using the GET /genres call, the client will retrieve the list of genres available in the system.
+Using the GET/genres call, the client will retrieve the list of genres available in the system.
 If offline, the app will display an offline message and a way to retry the connection and call.
 2. Using the GET/songs call by specifying a genre, retrieve the list of songs of that gender.
 Available online only.
 3. From the list of songs the client can select one song to retrieve and display all song details.
 Available online only.
 4. From the detail page the customer can mark the current song as favorite.